bediger4000/vigenere-ciphering-deciphering/README.md

 Output is in a format suitable for use in the `shift` program from above, with -u flag.

 This could use an alphabet size in bytes

+### byteshisto - histogram of byte values on stdin

+    $ go build byteshisto.go
+    $ ./byteshisto < ciphertext > histo.dat

+Build a text histogram (range 0 thru 255) of byte values appearing on stdin.
+Output suitable for use in [gnuplot](http://gnuplot.info/)